 (see https://www.tagesschau.de/wirtschaft/krypto-raub-101.html)

 Many media outlets are using the aforementioned incident as an opportunity to question the security of smart contracts.
-This ignores the fact that any code can be hacked.
-One example of this is a hacker attack on Facebook that took place in April 2021, in which around 530 million users' data was stolen (see https://www.spiegel.de/netzwelt/web/facebook-versucht-ein-riesiges-datenleak-kleinzureden-530-millionen-betroffene-a-47959c32-4a9f-4719-9050-d26ed154cb8f).
-Most providers have their codes audited by independent experts and introduce so-called bounty programmes in which hackers receive rewards for uncovering security vulnerabilities.
-This is because when IT experts analyse codes and uncover errors, this helps to make smart contracts more secure in the future.
-(Publication date 18/06/2021)
+This overlooks the fact that any code can be hacked.
+One example of this is a hacker attack on Facebook that took place in April 2021, in which around 530 million pieces of user data were stolen (see https://www.spiegel.de/netzwelt/web/facebook-versucht-ein-riesiges-datenleak-kleinzureden-530-millionen-betroffene-a-47959c32-4a9f-4719-9050-d26ed154cb8f).
+Most providers have their code audited by independent experts and introduce so-called bounty programmes, under which hackers receive rewards for uncovering security vulnerabilities.
+This is because when IT experts analyse code and uncover flaws, it helps to make smart contracts more secure in the future.
+(Publication date: 18 June 2021)